LorenaCQ/api-automation-tests-challenge-rest-assured/README.md

 <h1>📋 TO DO</h1>

-- Você deverá fazer sua collections usando a API Restful-booker
+- Fazer sua collections usando a API Restful-booker
+- Exportar a collection
+- Subir a collection no repositório